asadkayani3240/ubuntu24-setup-Vbox/README.md

     Ubuntu Desktop 24.04 LTS
     Download VirtualBox
     Ensure virtualization is enabled in your system BIOS.
-    If you need to read more follow offical tutorial:https://ubuntu.com/tutorials/install-ubuntu-desktop#9-ready-to-install Installation Steps
+    If you need to read more follow offical tutorial Installation Steps

     Create a Bootable USB Stick: Use tools like Rufus or Etcher to create a bootable USB stick with the downloaded Ubuntu ISO.